Why Do You Need Marketing Campaign Management?

 - The ability to import pages with web technologies such as HTML and CSS

 Email lets you deliver targeted message to existing and potential customers.
-It is a critical step in the sales funnel and you should integrate it into your marketing campaigns.
+It is a critical step in the sales funnel and you should integrate automated email workflows into your marketing campaigns.
 For example, as people complete a form on your website, add them to a relevant email distribution list so they get updates about your products and services.
 Software features for email automation include:

 - Email templates and other digital assets that offer brand consistency